Our Adoption Lawyers Handle Adoption and Foster Care

 Dagger Law’s experienced adoption lawyers in Lancaster, Ohio can provide legal guidance to either the birth parents or the adoptive parents.
 Suppose you are making the difficult decision to give your child up for adoption, or you are starting a new chapter in your life with an adopted child.
 In that case, a lawyer will be there to ensure that your rights are protected.

-Open Adoption in Ohio
+Open adoption in Ohio

 In Ohio, the law requires that an adoption lawyer or adoption agency inform both the birth parents and adoptive parents about the availability of open adoption agreements.
 The respective county probate court must approve open adoption agreements.
 The court cannot refuse the deal unless one of the following issues occurs: